 A couple of years ago we have undergone an ambitious redevelopment of one of our kennel blocks, so this now means that we have some much better facilities for our dogs - in the future we hope that enough money can be raised to redevelop all of our kennels.

 Recently we have had a new stable block built for us.
 This enables us to look after up to 10 horses, which is much needed as there is an ever increasing number of unwanted and abandoned horses in the country.

 The most recent build on site has been an outdoor play area for the cats; it is thanks to the kind and generous donations by the public that this has been made possible.
 The long stay cats really like a change of environment and the chance to explore a bigger area and play with new toys.

-In the near future we will be developing our reception building to not only benefit the visiting public but also give the staff and volunteers a larger, more comfortable staff room.
-Our shop will be bigger, giving us the space to stock more products for our clients to buy for their pets.
-Reeption will be more inviting for potential adopters with much more information on offer as well as space for a dog or two to sit with the staff during the day, giving them the opportunity to have a break from their kennel.
+Our new reception building is now complete and it offers benefits to the visiting public and also gives the staff and volunteers a larger, more comfortable staff room.
+Our shop is bigger, giving us the space to stock more products for our clients to buy for their pets.
+Reception is more inviting for potential adopters with much more information on offer as well as space for a dog or two to sit with the staff during the day, giving them the opportunity to have a break from their kennel.